LoicTramis/matter-game-project/readme.md

 - Go in the laser cabin
 - Shoot particle to another particle to create new particle

+### Gameplay
+- "<--" move player to the left
+- "-->" move player to the right
+- "space" switch between guns
+- mouse movement to aim with the guns
+- mouse click to trigger guns
+- move onto a particle to pick it up

 ### Challenge
-Lvl 1 create Hydrogen and helium
+Lvl 1 create Hydrogen
-Lvl 2 create Helium, boron, Lithium
+Lvl 2 create Helium, Boron, Lithium
-Lvl 3 new item unlock (particle accelerator gun)
-Lvl 4 create Water
+Lvl 3 new item unlock (particle accelerator gun) create ions and isotrops Lvl 4 create Water

 ### Equipment

 - gravity gun
-- particle accelerator gun (can create neutron)
+- particle accelerator (can create neutron)

 Guns have a sniper laser